Sesame Workshop: Later years

-Sesame Workshop is the new name for the Children's Television Workshop on June 5, 2000, to better represent its non-television activities and interactive media.
+Children's Television Workshop changed its name to Sesame Workshop on June 5, 2000, to better represent its non-television activities and interactive media.
 Also on June 5, 2000, Gary Knell succeeded Britt as president and CEO of the Workshop; according to Davis, he "presided over an especially fertile period in the nonprofit's history".
 Under Knell's management, Sesame Workshop produced a variety of original shows for Noggin.
 The first was an interactive game show called Sponk!, which was meant to model good collaboration and teamwork skills.
 Sesame Workshop also co-produced a Sesame Street spin-off, Play with Me Sesame, for Noggin.
 On April 1, 2002, Noggin premiered an overnight block for teenagers called The N. Sesame Workshop created its first-ever teen drama series, Out There, for The N.

 In August 2002, Sesame Workshop sold its 50% share of Noggin to Viacom.
 The buyout was partially caused by SW's need to pay off debt.
 Sesame Workshop remained involved with the network's programming, as Viacom entered a multi-year production deal with Sesame Workshop shortly after the split and continued to broadcast the company's shows.
 The last collaboration between Noggin and Sesame Workshop was The Upside Down Show, which premiered in 2006.

-Outside of Noggin, Knell was instrumental in the creation of the cable channel Sprout (now Universal Kids, shutting down in March 2025) in 2005.
-Sprout (launched as PBS Kids Sprout) was founded as a partnership between the Workshop, Comcast, PBS, and HIT Entertainment, all of whom contributed older programming from their archive libraries to the new network.
-After seven years as a partner, the Workshop divested its stake in Sprout to NBCUniversal in December 2012.
+Outside of Noggin, Knell was instrumental in the creation of the cable channel Sprout (became Universal Kids, shutting down in March 2025) in 2005.
+Sprout (launched as PBS Kids Sprout) was founded as a partnership between the Workshop, PBS, HIT Entertainment, and Comcast, the former three of whom contributed programming from their libraries to the new network.
+After seven years as a partner, the Workshop divested its 15% stake in Sprout to NBCUniversal on December 5, 2012.

 In 2007, the Sesame Workshop founded The Joan Ganz Cooney Center, an independent, non-profit organization that studies how to improve children's literacy by using and developing digital technologies "grounded in detailed educational curriculum", just as was done during the development of Sesame Street.

 Sesame Workshop wordmark used from 2000 to 2018.